ConacBreslin/CBBridge/README.md

 </ol>
 In addition it was felt that the site would need interactive features to engage visitors and encourage them to return to the site.
 The websites opportunities to meet these needs are listed with the associated feasibility of achieving these for an initial release.
-These were plotted to help decide which would be included in the initial release <a href="assets/pdfs/importance-feasibility.pdf"></a>
+These were plotted to help decide which would be included in the initial release <a href="assets/pdfs/importance-feasibility.pdf">(see results here)</a>

 Consequently the opportunities to be included in the first release included
 <ul>